 This is a sensory activity that incorporates textures.
 It’s great for kids who seek tactile sensory experiences.
 All you need is some shaving cream and baking soda for some fun with fake snow.
 Squirt some shaken shaving cream into a bowl or plastic bin.
 Add baking soda until the mixture reaches a moldable consistency.
 Kids will love squishing their hands in the “snow,” building mini snow people, and creating little winter wonderland worlds.

-Our Director of Occupational Therapy, Amanda Alfery, OTR/L, shares the importance of sensory activities like this one.
-“The combination of soft, squishy textures with the coarseness of the baking soda provides a variety of input to the tactile system that is both alerting and regulating.”
-She also suggests having your child create the snow with you, which increases processing and executive functioning skills.
+Our expert team of Occupational Therapists (OT’s) share the importance of sensory activities like this one.
+“The combination of soft, squishy textures with the coarseness of the baking soda provides a variety of input to the tactile system that is both alerting and regulating,” said one of our OT’s.
+They also suggest having your child create the snow with you, which increases processing and executive functioning skills.
 “For example, have your child measure and/or pour out the ingredients with you and stir them together to combine.
 This is a great naturalistic opportunity to incorporate fine motor skills, tool use, and bilateral integration as your child stirs while stabilizing the bowl.”

 - Plastic bowl or bin